justingodden/mlops-made-easy/docs/01-containers/02-container-registries.md

 :::info Note

-The above command obviously will not work, so don't run it in your termimal.
+The above command obviously will not work, so don't run it in your terminal.
 There's no container registry at `container-registry-website.com`, unless you decide to make one yourself!

 :::